omahs/bandada/README.md

 #### Local development

-You can start dependencies essential for local development like a local ethereum network (with data persistance) and TheGraph node using the command below:
+You can start dependencies essential for local development like a local ethereum network (with data persistence) and TheGraph node using the command below:

 ```sh
 docker-compose -f docker-compose.dev.yml up -d